AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # Modify geco and jarvis (modify garbage in defs.h and common.c)

-# Add cpuUsage.c to to repository for Memory & CPU usage
+# Add cpuUsage.c to the repository for Memory & CPU usage

 # Modify geco(1,2,3).c and gede(1,2,3).c and Jarvis.c for Memory & CPU usage